 What is Docker?
 Introduction guide to Docker for beginners.

 Docker!
-Its kind of hot cake right now in IT industry.
+It’s a kind of hot cake right now in the IT industry.
 Docker is a thing now!
-If you are into system administration, IT operations, developments or DevOps then at some point in time you may have or will come across work Docker and you wonder what is docker?
+If you are into system administration, IT operations, developments, or DevOps then at some point in time you may have or will come across work Docker and you wonder what is docker?
 Why is docker so famous?
-So, in this small introduction guide to Docker, we will explain you about Docker.
+So, in this small introduction guide to Docker, we will explain to you about Docker.

 Read all docker or containerization related articles here from KernelTalk’s archives.